freeCodeCamp/guide/src/pages/agile/safe/index.md

 ---
 ## SAFe

-SAFe stands for "Scaled Agile Framework" and is an agile software development framework and it is designed for large-scale agile development involving many teams.
+SAFe stands for "Scaled Agile Framework" and is an agile software development framework that is designed for large-scale agile development involving many teams.

-The main website <a href="http://www.scaledagileframework.com/">http://www.scaledagileframework.com/</a>) is an freely available online knowledge base on implementing SAFe.
+The main website (<a target='_blank' rel='nofollow' href="http://www.scaledagileframework.com/">http://www.scaledagileframework.com/</a>) is an freely available online knowledge base on implementing SAFe.

 ## Principles